Chapter 2: Membership

 Yes.
 They establish membership beginning the first day of employment on a full-time, fully compensated basis.
 There is no requirement in the LEOFF retirement system law that an employee’s position has to continue a certain length of time for them to be eligible for membership.

-A person is hired as a full-time, fully commissioned and fully compensated law enforcement officer, but the officer has not completed the training required by the Washington Criminal Justice Training Commission.
+A person is hired as a commissioned and fully compensated law enforcement officer, but the officer has not completed the training required by the Washington Criminal Justice Training Commission.
 When are they eligible for membership in LEOFF?

 An individual is employed as a correctional officer at one of the state correctional institutions.
 Another individual is employed as a jailer at a county jail facility.
 Is either of them eligible for membership in LEOFF?